Lftobs/FastRouter/README.md

 A powerful, high-performance file-based routing system for FastAPI.
 It automatically maps your directory structure to API routes using **Static Analysis** and **Lazy Loading**.

+> [!NOTE]
+> You can use this to fuck with your personal or a friends repo but do not push to production :)

 ## 🚀 Features

 - **Static Analysis**: Uses `tree-sitter` to discover routes without executing your code.